Jeremy Pena Preview, Player Props: Astros vs. Diamondbacks

 Jeremy Pena At The Plate

-- In 36 games this year (24.7%), Pena has picked up an RBI, and in 11 of those games (7.5%) he had two or more.
+- In 36 games this season (24.5%), Pena has picked up an RBI, and in 11 of those games (7.5%) he had more than one.
 He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.